InjectiveLabs/injective-oracle-scaffold/README.md

 In order to build from sources you’ll need at least [Go 1.15+](https://golang.org/dl/).

-Install solc version manager so you can do "solc use 0.6.7" and another day "solc use 0.7.1", yet we try to stick to ^0.6.x everywhere for now.

 ```bash
 # need to clone if you plan to run tests, and use Makefile
 $ git clone git@github.com:InjectiveLabs/injective-oracle-scaffold.git